Mijikenda Kaya Forests

 Photo by Michael Novins.

-The kayas, created in the 16th century but abandoned by the 1940s, are now regarded as the abodes of ancestors and are revered as sacred sites and, as such, are maintained by councils of elders.
-Access is restricted, which has had a positive impact on the biodiversity of the forests.
+The kayas consist of a circular stockade in the forest, with houses and a meeting place for the elders inside.
+The villages were created in the 16th century but abandoned by the 1940s, and are now regarded as the abodes of ancestors.
+They are revered as sacred sites and, as such, are maintained by councils of elders.
+Access is restricted, which has had a positive impact on the forests' biodiversity.

-Community Perspective: these consist of 10 kayas across 8 components, spread over some 200 km along the coast.
-Local tour operators from Mombasa can take you to a nearby kaya, such as Kaya Kinondo.
+Community Perspective: these consist of 9 kayas across 7 components, spread along the coast.
+Local tour operators from Mombasa can take you to a nearby kaya.
+Be aware that the popular Kaya Kinondo near Diani Beach is NOT part of the inscribed locations.

 Map of Mijikenda Kaya Forests